renegare/skip/README.md

 TODOS (That I can think of)
 ---------------------------
+- [ ] Providers need to accept a string as a class (minimal config)
+- [ ] "providers" and "controllers" need to be merged under the same "provider" config key
 - [ ] Support for other appropriate config file types
 - [ ] Simple config level cache mechanism (e.g APC)
 - [ ] Documentation with examples (Please see ```test/src/Skip/Test``` for examples)